 The government immediately activated its National Crisis Management Centre, and a national state of emergency was declared the day after the quake.
 Christchurch’s central business district was quickly cordoned off.
 Electricity was restored to 75% of the city within three days, but re-establishing water supplies and sewerage systems took much longer.

 The cordon around the central business district was progressively reduced over the next two years but not completely removed until June 2013.
-It is expected to take several years to completely restore the city’s electricity and water networks to pre-earthquake standards.
-Many areas in the condemned ‘Red Zone’ will not have services restored to this standard, but temporary repairs have been made while residents remain.
+It will take several more years to completely restore the city’s electricity and water networks to pre-earthquake standards.
+Many areas in the condemned ‘Red Zone’ will not have services restored to this standard.

 * The official toll was initially 181, but four further victims were confirmed by the coroner in February 2012.